SavStanis/OSLabs/Lab4/README.md

+# Lab 3: Hungarian algorithm for process scheduling.

-# Here you can find my implementation of the Hungarian algorithm for process scheduling.
+Here you can find my implementation of the Hungarian algorithm for process scheduling.

 Main steps: